kkettip/flask_4_databases_mysql_vm/README.md

 Tables: patients, conditions and patients_conditions

 The relationship type is many to many because one patient can be associated with many types of conditions.
 The junction table is `conditions` table.
-The junction table has a one to many relationship with the `patients` table and a one to many realtionship with the `patients_conditions` table.
+The junction table has a one to many relationship with the `patients_conditions` table.
+The junction table allows one to manage the relationship between the patients and conditions table.

 **Steps and challenges**